azm89/readme-creat0r/README.md

   Open the folder in a terminal and run the command ' node index.js'.

   # Contributing
-  If you wish to contribute to the project, you can write better code than I wrote.
+  If you wish to contribute to the project, write better code than I wrote.

   # Contact Information
   * GitHub Username: azm89